ajs-voices/clandestine-providence-ascendant-1/manuscript/041-frame-up.md

 ## Frame Up

-Ant was the classing tall, dark and handsome.
+Ant was the classi tall, dark and handsome.
 His build was that of a weight lifter and his t-shirt didn't quite fit under the leather jacket he wore.
 Dorian whispered, "He's cute."

 I laughed, "You know he can hear you right?"

 Dorian blushed slightly.
 "No I didn't."

 Ant offered his hand to Dorian.
-"Ant Giovanni.
+"Antony Giovanni.
 I didn't exptect Nox to bring his ... boyfriend?"

 I smiled.
 "We were spending the day together, didn't want to end it because you called.
 This is Dorian Vega."